Saint Mary's University (Halifax): Campus

 Construction of the new Homburg Centre for Health and Wellness began in October 2010.
 This complex, an extension of the Tower Fitness Centre, houses new space for community health and wellness activities and is the new home for the Centre for the Study of Sport and Health.
 The $8 million project was funded by a donation from real estate developer and manager Richard Homburg and the university's capital campaign.
 It opened in 2012.

 960 Tower Road, a three-storey, 28,000 square foot building, opened in 2013.
 It is home to the English as a second language program as well as the Sobey School Business Development Centre, which moved back to campus from a downtown location.
 The university stirred controversy when it demolished the former Halifax Infants’ Home in 2014.

 SMU's new Dauphinee Centre ice arena sits on the site of the 54 year old Alumni Arena.
 Made possible through generous donations from the estate of the late alumni Bob Dauphinee and SMU parents Glen and Nancy Holmes.
 The Dauphinee Centre is connected to the Homburg Centre for Health and Wellness, by a pedway and features an NHL regulation ice surface, heated viewing gallery, community meeting rooms, canteen facilities and capacity of 1200 fans.

-Construction is presently underway on the new $30-million, Entrepreneurship and Innovation HUB at the southern edge of the campus.
-42,700-square-foot building will be integrated with the Loyola Academic Complex and the Sobey Building.
-University administration anticipate completion of the building by 2023.
+In October 2023, Saint Mary’s opened the Sobeys Inspiration Hub, a four-storey, 43,000-square-foot building dedicated to supporting entrepreneurship and innovation at the university.

+Arctic research

+Saint Mary's University is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic’s mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Legacy

 The Saint Mary's University mace shows the religious background of this now secular institution.
 There are crests for the Archdiocese of Halifax. the LaSalle Christian Brothers, the Irish Christian Brothers and the Jesuits.

-On 27 May 2002, Canada Post issued "Saint Mary's University, 1802-2002" as part of the Canadian Universities series, based upon a design by Steven Slipp, based on photographs by James Steeves and on an illustration by Bonnie Ross.
+On 27 May 2002, Canada Post issued "Saint Mary's University, 1802–2002" as part of the Canadian Universities series, based upon a design by Steven Slipp, based on photographs by James Steeves and on an illustration by Bonnie Ross.
 The 48¢ stamps are perforated 13.5 and were printed by Ashton-Potter Canada Limited.

 In June 2021, Saint Mary's University announced a rebranding of its logo, backgrounds and tag lines.